buberdds/bootstrap-deliteful/bower_components/deliteful/docs/list/PageableList.md

 ---
-layout: default
+layout: doc
 title: deliteful/list/PageableList
 ---

 # deliteful/list/PageableList

-The PageableList widget extends the [deliteful/list/List](./List.md) widget and adds paging capabilities to it.
+The `deliteful/PageableList custom element (`d-pageable-list` custom tag) extends the [deliteful/list/List](./List.md) element and adds paging capabilities to it.

-_Note that this widget is currently not supported on IE9 and IE10._

 A pageable list does not load and display all its content all at once, but only loads and displays a subset of the content while providing user controls to load and display more data.

-Its custom element tag is `d-pageable-list`.

 ![Next Page Loader Example](images/PageLoader.png)